 Some plugins are not compatible with the WPML Advanced Translation Editor or Classic Translation Editor.
 When translating content from these plugins, you need to translate your site manually.
 You can also use this process to create different designs in different languages for a page or post.

 Manual translation allows you to translate a few plugins that are not otherwise compatible with the Advanced Translation Editor or Classic Translation Editor.
-For a list of plugins that require manual translation, please see our compatibility status list.

 Manual translation can also be useful if you would like to create different designs for different translations.